Geeksltd/MSharp.Docs/Tutorials/1/README.md

 ## Requirements :
-We are going to implement Contact Managment System that you can see all available contacts and simpley do *CRUD* operation on each one of them. here are pictures of requirments :
+We are going to implement Contact Management System that you can see all available contacts and simply do *CRUD* operation on each one of them.
+Here are pictures of requirements :

 ![Contact List](ContactList.PNG "Contact List")
 ![Contact Form](ContactAddEdit.PNG "Contact Form")

-By using M# framework you have the power of creating this application 4time faster than usual applicatoin development process, so lets see how we can acheive this.
+By using **M# framework** you have the power of creating this application 4time faster than usual application development process, so lets see how we can achieve this.

 ## M# Structure :
-![Structure of an M#](https://github.com/Geeksltd/MSharp.Docs/blob/master/Structure/DevModel.JPG "Structure of an M#") As you can see, you as a devloper should interact to these projects. if you are not familier with this structure please look at [Structure of an M# solution](https://github.com/Geeksltd/MSharp.Docs/blob/master/Structure/README.md). our development steps are :
+![Structure of an M#](https://github.com/Geeksltd/MSharp.Docs/blob/master/Structure/DevModel.JPG "Structure of an M#") As you can see, you as a developer should interact with these projects.
+If you are not familiar with this structure please look at [Structure of an M# solution](https://github.com/Geeksltd/MSharp.Docs/blob/master/Structure/README.md).
+ Our development steps are :
 1. Create required entity class in **@Model** project.
-2. Generate created class in former step into **Domain** project.
+2. Generate created class in former step in **Domain** project.
 3. Create and develop required pages based on generated classes in **@UI** project.

 ## Knowing Entities and Implementation :
-In our example we have *Contact* and *Category* entity that have one to many relationship between *Contact* and *Category*.
+In our example, we have *Contact* and *Category* entity that have one to many relationship between *Contact* and *Category*.
 Our first step is to create *Contact* and *Category* classes.

 ### Adding Entities:
-For adding new entity, right click on **@Model** project and add required C# class.
-We are going to create two entity, *Category* and *Contact* .
+For adding a new entity, right click on **@Model** project and add required C# class.
+We are going to create two entities, *Category* and *Contact* .

 ![Model Overview](https://github.com/Geeksltd/MSharp.Docs/blob/master/Tutorials/1/Model-Overview.PNG "Model Overview")